playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <iframe data-frame-title="Vue Props - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-props-11?template=node&embed=1&file=src%2FFile.vue"></iframe>

-> We don't need to import `defineProps`, instead, Vue uses some compiler magic in order to provide it as a globally accessible method.
+> We don't need to import `defineProps`, instead, Vue uses some compiler magic to provide it as a globally accessible method.
 >
 > Here, we need to declare each property using `defineProps` on our component; otherwise, the input value won't be available to the rest of the component.
 >